qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 The method is therefore bound before the failpoint is armed, and then the test parks where it always meant to: inside the call, with the lease held.
 The destruction is deferred, the call returns its value.

+### two-thread-ctor, proof-ctor-commit

+B5-3: two threads run the same base `__init__` on one object.
+One parks between reading the native slot and writing it, the second one runs the whole initializer, and then the first continues.
+Without the transaction both are told they won, and each of them has constructed a C++ object.

+`proof-ctor-commit` clears `ConstructorCommit` in a child and requires two winners to come back - and it clears `ConstructorClaim` in *both* runs.
+The reservation refuses the second thread before it ever reaches the transaction, so with everything on there is nothing left here to see.
+Measures nest, and a counterproof for the inner one has to switch the outer one off to ask its question at all.

 ### no-lock-in-python